PYNE-ANKUR/_Attendify_/README.md

 # Attendify

-Attendify is a **Smart Student Attendance System** that allows teachers to mark and track student attendance using **Bluetooth-based proximity detection**.
+Attendify is a **Smart Student Attendance System** that allows teachers to mark and track student attendance using **Bluetooth-based device key detection**.
 Instead of traditional manual attendance, students can automatically mark their presence when they are physically near the teacher’s device during a class session.

 This system helps reduce proxy attendance and saves valuable class time by automating the attendance process.